MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

         }, frame.index);
 ```

-When render context is going to be released, all related resources must be released before that.
-This is done in
+When the render context is going to be released, all related resources must be released beforehand.
+This is done in the
-`ShadowCubeApp::OnContextReleased` callback method with a helper method `ShadowCubeApp::RenderPass::Release()`
+`ShadowCubeApp::OnContextReleased` callback method with a helper method `ShadowCubeApp::RenderPass::Release()`,
-releasing render pass pipeline states:
+which releases render pass pipeline states:

 ```cpp
 void ShadowCubeApp::OnContextReleased(gfx::Context& context)